asincrono/webpack-simple/README.md

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
 Also check out the [breaking changes in vue-loader@9.0.0](https://github.com/vuejs/vue-loader/releases/tag/v9.0.0).

 ### Fork It And Make Your Own
+Indeed I did.
+Changes:
+- Added eslint configuration: Vue and Javascript.
+- Removed the _annoying_ `--open` in the dev script.

 You can fork this repo to create your own boilerplate, and use it with `vue-cli`: